 Faculty of Arts and Social Sciences

-Being Singaporean, I was raised with the typical apathy towards other countries in Southeast Asia.
-During my first year of undergraduate study I took up Indonesian Studies in an effort to learn Malay, Singapore’s national language.
-I ended up majoring in Indonesian Studies and it became a big part of my undergraduate degree.
+During my first year of undergraduate study I took up Indonesian Studies, which was the closest alternative to learning Bahasa Melayu, Singapore’s national language.
+I ended up majoring in Indonesian Studies and it became a big part of my undergraduate degree ¬– a highlight was taking a historiography course in Universitas Gadjah Mada under Pak Bambang Purwanto, where I did my first oral history project.
 For my postgraduate career I decided to take what I’ve learned from my experiences in Indonesian Studies and focus on my home country.

 Faculty of Arts and Social Sciences